blaze/blaze/docs/source/overview.rst

     adapt their inner loops to the layout of the data.

-Numpy Shapes, Two Ways
+NumPy Shapes, Two Ways
 ----------------------

-For instance, the classical C/FORTRAN/Numpy N-D array is usually described with a shape that is a tuple of integers.
+For instance, the classical C/FORTRAN/NumPy N-D array is usually described with a shape that is a tuple of integers.
 Each integer indicates the number of subspaces which are stacked together, and the dimensions of each subspace is then specified by the remainder of the